RoganDawes/P4wnP1_aloa/README.md

 ### Configuration and Control via web client

-Although it wasn't planned initially, P4wnP1 A.L.O.A. could be configured using a webclient.
+Although it wasn't planned initially, P4wnP1 A.L.O.A. can be configured using a webclient.
 Even though the client wasn't planned, it evolved to a nice piece of software.
 In fact it ended up as the main configuration tool for P4wnP1 A.L.O.A.
 The webclient has capabilities, which couldn't be accessed from the CLI (templates storage, creation of